 A percutaneous endoscopic gastrostomy (PEG) is a procedure to place a feeding tube.
 These feeding tubes are often called PEG tubes or G tubes.
 The tube allows you to receive nutrition directly through your stomach.
 This type of feeding is also known as enteral feeding or enteral nutrition.

-A PEG tube may be a good choice for children or adults who can’t eat and drink enough to meet their daily nutrition needs.
 A PEG tube may also help prevent a dangerous condition called aspiration.
-But a PEG tube can't eliminate aspiration.
+But a PEG tube can’t eliminate aspiration.
 Aspiration can happen if you have trouble swallowing the usual food or liquids that enter your lungs.

 Some common conditions in which a PEG tube may be recommended include: